todbot/blink1/docs/blink1-tool-tips.md

     blink1-tool --red --blink 5

+<a name="A5"></a>
 ## Changing blink speed using '--delay' and '--millis'

-If you want to make it blink faster, add the `--delay` option.
+If you want to make it blink faster, use the `--delay` option.
+Delay is used to specify the time between events in blink1-tool.
 The default delay value is 500 (500 milliseconds).
 Too make the blinking faster, use a smaller value, like 100.

     blink1-tool --delay 100 --rgb #FF0000 --blink 5